 Also in 1884, Curtis began his first campaign for public office and became Shawnee County attorney.
 In 1889, Curtis failed to win the nomination for a vacancy in the House of Representatives by one vote, but just three years later Curtis went on to win the election for a seat in the House of Representatives and was re-elected for the next six terms.
 This was where Curtis became truly knowledgeable in the way of politics and this knowledge would eventually help him make it to the Senate and Vice-Presidency.

 Curtis was elected Senator in 1907, a position he would hold unit 1929.
 During his time in the Senate he became even more influential.
 He eventually worked his way up to Senate majority leader in 1925 where he was known for his ability to accomplish results for both progressives and conservatives.
 Although Curtis had presidential aspirations, he was added to the election ballot as Vice President while Herbert Hoover got the nod for President.
 They went on to win the election and in 1929, he became the 31st Vice President of the United States.

-Tour the former home of Charles Curtis and marvel in the intricate decor and memorabilia from his political career.
 When Charles Curtis was selected by President Herbert Hoover to serve as his Vice President, Curtis became the first Native American to hold the office, the first Vice President to come from west of the Mississippi, and the first Vice President from the state of Kansas.
 You can currently drive by the home, but tours are unavailable at this time.